Court-Ordered Alcohol and Drug Evaluation Marietta?

 The results of the DUI evaluation can be used by the court to determine the appropriate sentence for the individual.
 The sentence may include a requirement to complete a substance abuse treatment program, attend Alcoholics Anonymous or Narcotics Anonymous meetings, or participate in an ignition interlock program.

-What Happened in DUI Evaluation in Marietta, Georgia?
+What Happened in the DUI Evaluation in Marietta, Georgia?

 When an individual is arrested for Alcohol and Drug Evaluation Marietta, Georgia, they will likely be ordered to complete a court-ordered alcohol and drug evaluation.
 This evaluation is conducted by a licensed professional and is used to determine if the individual has a substance abuse problem and if they would benefit from treatment.
 The evaluation will typically include a review of the individual’s arrest record, alcohol and drug use history, and any prior treatment history.
 The evaluator will also interview the individual and their family members or friends to get a better understanding of the individual’s current alcohol and drug use.
 Based on the information gathered, the evaluator will make a recommendation to the court regarding the individual’s alcohol and drug use and whether or not they should be required to complete treatment.